Return to the home page

 Individualized Home Instruction Plan (IHIP)

-You do not have to use the government IHIP forms.
+You do not have to use the NYC DoE IHIP forms.
 You can make your own.
-Make sure that you include all mandatory subjects for that grade level (see the regulations in detail for your child’s grade level), including those pesky little items like bicycle safety, health, patriotism & citizenship, and arson prevention.
+Make sure that you include all mandatory subjects for that grade level (see the regulations in detail for your child's grade level), including those pesky little items like bicycle safety, health, patriotism & citizenship, and arson prevention.

 Here are templates in Word format that you can download to fill out and use for your IHIP or Quarterly Report.